 - Battery

 - RAM door

-- · Memory cards
+- Memory cards

 - Hard drive

 - Top case with keyboard

 - Optical drive

-- · Display bezel

 - Display module

+- Display bezel

 - Clutch cover

 - Spacers at bezel scoops

 - Bezel scoops

 - Display rear housing

 Notice that the antenna cables are two separate cables (black and gray) that run along the left front side of the LCD panel brace.
 The gray cable is also routed over the top corner of the LCD panel.